Understanding Contractor Advertising Regulations

 Advertising is a vital component of any successful business, but for licensed contractors, promotional content comes with a special set of legal provisions.
 Failure to comply with these provisions can result in considerable fines and, in some cases, further legal action.
-Therefore, it is critical for all California contractors to know what constitutes advertising, which specifications are required for different types of promotions, and how to report unlawful advertising activity to the Contractors State License Board (CSLB).
+Therefore, it is critical for all California contractors, including those in the Walnut, CA, area to obtain legal counsel from an experienced contractor advertising attorney to know what constitutes advertising, which specifications are required for different types of promotions, and how to report unlawful advertising activity to the Contractors State License Board (CSLB).

 Contractor Advertising: What's Included?